jshawl/peanut-butter-and-jelly/08-single-page-web-apps/react/readme.md

 Whenever we run `.setState`, our component "diff's" the current DOM, and compares the Virtual DOM node with the updated state to the current DOM.
 * Only replaces the current DOM with parts that have changed.
+  ^^ can you add this explanation above as well when you mention virtual dom?

 ## Exercise: Implement State (10 / 95)